Green Life Sciences

-Also participating in this collaboration are the plant groups.
+Research in GLS aims at understanding at the molecular level how plants deal with biotic and abiotic constraints, how they interact with insects (herbivores, pollinators), microbes and other organisms and how they diversified during evolution.
 Plants are the world's primary source for food, raw materials for industry, and they provide the oxygen we breathe.
 Although the health of plants is constantly challenged in both natural and agronomic ecosystems, plants can master most challenges.
-In the collaboration initative 'Molecular Life Sciences' we aim to unravel the molecular mechanisms of resistance against pathogens and insects, and to study the cellular signal transduction pathways controlling stress responses in general.
-Knowledge of the genetics and biochemistry of these processes can be translated into improvement of agricultural crops and plant protection schemes.
+Knowledge of the genetics and biochemistry of processes in plants can be translated into improvement of agricultural crops and plant protection schemes.

 The plant research groups participate in the Centre for BioSystems Genomics (CBSG), one of the four centres of excellence of the Netherlands Genomics Initiative.
 To further strengthen the ties in the Amsterdam area, the Amsterdam Platform for Plant Science has been launched.
 The plant research groups have a tradition in collaborating with industrial partners, mainly plant breeding companies.
 These research groups operate within the national graduate school Experimental Plant Science (EPS).